 *** a third win, see Another Appellate win for bicyclists in Pima County.
 Here is the order. ***

 Educated cyclists know that they not only can (legally), but should (for safety) occupy an entire lane when conditions dictate.
-One of these conditions is when the lane is narrow.
+One of these conditions is when the lane is too narrow to safely share side-by-side.
 See more on the safety discussion at Where to ride on the road.